porscheinformatik/anti-mapper/README.md

 ## How-To

-### `Transformer`
+### `Transformer` and `AbstractTransformer`

-You implement a `Transformer` if you want to map an object into a newly create object.
-You make it a singleton.
+If you want to map an object into a newly create object, then you implement a `Transformer`.
+You can either implement the interface or extend the `AbstractTransformer`.
+Make it a singleton - that means, you should always use the same instance for transforming.
+Write it thread-safe (don't use fields).

 Call the class something like `*Mapper`.
 This is convenient and it makes it easy to find and recognize mapper classes.